 Day 1: Hoian Cycling To Hue - Over Hai Van Pass : ( L, D )

-8:00 AM pick you up from your hotel and our first day of cycling brings a mixture of coastal riding and mountain passes.
+8:00 AM picks you up from your hotel and our first day of cycling brings a mixture of coastal riding and mountain passes.
 After a hearty breakfast, we cycle back towards Danang and head further north.
 We visit Red Beach, where American Marines first landed in 1965, then ride over Nam O Bridge en route to the steep Hai Van Pass.
 This is our biggest climb on the whole trip and, on a humid day, will be hard work!
 Hai Van Pass has been a vital military strategic foothold for centuries, and was used by French and American armies in the Indochina War and Vietnam War; bunkers and fortifications dot the hillsides.
 The descent from here takes us back to the coast and into the beautiful fishing town of Ga Lăng Cô.
 We stop for lunch next to Đầm Cầu Hai, an enormous saltwater lagoon famous for its oysters.
 A short transfer takes us back to the coast, where we continue on our cycle, passing many beautifully embellished Buddhist cemeteries and fishing communities until we reach today’s endpoint in the town of Vinh Thanh.
 From here we take a short transfer into Hue, to avoid a very busy stretch of road.
 Night hotel.

 Cycle approx. 60-80km, drive approx. 1hr